 Results - The procedure identified above is not applicable.
-Per inquiry with OCTA's management, OCTA did not provide charter or school bus services.
+Per inquiry with the Business Unit Analyst - Transit Division, OCTA did not provide charter or school bus services.

 - m.
 For actual vehicle revenue mile (VRM) data, document the collection and recording methodology and determine that deadhead miles are systematically excluded from the computation.
 This is accomplished as follows: - If actual VRMs are calculated from schedules, document the procedures used to subtract missed trips.
 Select a random sample of the days that service is operated, and re-compute the daily total of missed trips and missed VRMs.
 Test the arithmetical accuracy of the summary.